Prayers to Broken Stones: "Shave and a Haircut, Two Bites"

-"Shave and a Haircut is a horror short story.
+"Shave and a Haircut" is a horror short story.
 It was published in Masques III (edited by J. N. Williamson) in 1989.

 Two boys, Kevin and Tommy, have become convinced (mostly Kevin) that the two barbers who run the unpopular and obscure old barbershop in town are actually vampires.
 Despite failing most vampire tests (such as disliking garlic, crossing running water, crosses etc.) the two break into the barbershop's basement.
 They are captured and the truth revealed: neither barber is a vampire.
 Rather, they harvest blood for their resident vampire; vampires have changed over the centuries into gigantic things more akin to 1000-pound leeches than anything that could pass for a human.
 They bargained with the barber guild: if the guild would hide and feed them, then the barbers would be allowed to harvest a sort of purified blood which grants partial immortality to humans.
 The two are forcibly inducted into this grim fraternity.

 "The Death of the Centaur"

+History

-"The Death of the Centaur" is a short story which is peculiar to Prayers to Broken Stones.
-It uses the frame story device: the main story is about the friendship between a literary-inclined teacher (based on Simmons himself) and a poor boy named Terry, whom he teaches.
+"The Death of the Centaur" is a short story original to Prayers to Broken Stones.
+The frame story concerns the friendship between a literary-inclined teacher (based on Simmons himself) and a poor boy named Terry, whom he teaches.
 The teacher begins telling his class every recess a portion of a fantasy story ("The Story").
 This fantasy story is the tale of a centaur named Raul (compare Raul Endymion of Endymion), a neo-cat, and a sorcerer-ape who seek to reconnect their world to the "Web of Worlds" by re-connecting a farcaster and seek the humans' help in overthrowing the lizard-ish Wizards who oppress their world.
 This story is the earliest and first story set in what would become the Hyperion Cantos universe, preceding even "Remembering Siri".
 Many elements and similarities survived into the later stories (from the name of the centaur Raul, to the concepts of farcasters and the WorldWeb, to the Shrike or the levitation barge or the Sea of Grass).
 Although the stories did evolve and differ from "The Death of the Centaur" over time there are a number of dissimilarities: in the Cantos, the centaurs of Garden have been exterminated in a genocide by the Hegemony, and the world The Story is set on is not cut off from the farcaster network.
-There are shared elements with other stories in this volume: the neo-cat Gernisavien shows up as regular cat in "Eyes I Dare Not Meet in Dreams".
+There are shared elements with other stories in this volume: the neo-cat Gernisavien appears as a regular cat in "Eyes I Dare Not Meet in Dreams".